Best Dog Food for a West Highland White Terrier

 Quick Look : Top 4 Best Dog Foods for West Highland White Terrier

 Male West Highland White Terriers are about 11 inches tall at the withers (where the shoulder blades come together); females are 10 inches tall.
-Males typically weigh 15-22 pounds, and females 13-15 pounds.
-Westies have a rough coat that is harsh on the outside with a dense, warm undercoat next to the dog’s skin.
+Males typically weigh 15 to 22 pounds, and females 13 to 15 pounds.

-Westies are very good at earthdog trials where they can exercise their skills at finding critters underground (no harm comes to the animals in these trials).
-They can also excel at agility, rally, obedience, nose work, and other events.
+Westies excel at earthdog trials, agility, rally, obedience, nose work, and other events.
 If you and your dog train and compete in events such as these, you should take that into account when you are figuring how many calories your dog needs in his diet.

 Westies can be fussy eaters so you may need to encourage your dog to eat at times or add little treats to his food to make it more appetizing.
 You can add a little homemade food or a little canned food to kibble, for example.
 The food needs to look and smell appealing or your Westie may walk away.

 Adult West Highland White Terriers usually do well eating two meals per day.
 You can feed West Highland White Terrier puppies three to four meals when they are very young, then move to three meals per day as they get older.
 By the time they are about a year old they should be eating two meals per day.

 Protein – Ideally you will select a dog food that features two or three meat proteins in the first several ingredients listed.
 Both whole meats like and meat meals are good sources of protein.
 Whole meats refer to foods such as whole chicken, beef, fish, and lamb, while meat meals are a concentrated form of meat in which the moisture is removed.